Animal and human bites

 Cat scratches can be as serious as cat bites, because cats constantly lick their claws and the claws carry germs from the cat’s mouth.

-What to do for a bite that breaks the skin
+What to do if a bite breaks the skin

 • Control bleeding by applying pressure to the wound.
 Do not apply a tourniquet.